TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/4-FirstExtension/4-make-products-persistent.rst

 This file comprises several sections.
 In the section ``ctrl``, basic characteristics are how the table name or the statement which table column the label is supposed to be taken for the entries.
 In the section ``columns`` is described for each table column how this in that is supposed to be shown in the Backend.
-The section type defines, in which sequence the table columns are indicated, and like this where appropriate arranged.
+The section ``types`` defines, in which sequence the table columns are indicated, and like this where appropriate arranged.

-To define the group name for the new record wizard for new records of this extension you have to use a language file in the directory :file:`EXT:store_inventory/Resources/Private/Language/`.
-The identifier **extension.title** is hard-coded in the TYPO3 core and you have to use this to define your own text.

 .. tip::